nklsxn/mqr/README.md

 mqr-quality
 -----------
-Tools for learning and practising manufacturing quality with python.
+Tools for learning and practising applied statistics in design and manufacturing with python.

 Installation
 ------------